brick-hub/docs.brickhub.dev/docs/getting_started/mason_get.md

 # Installing Bricks 🧱

-Now that we have a `mason.yaml`, we can use the `mason get` command to install all bricks defined in the nearest parent `mason.yaml`.
+Now that we have a `mason.yaml`, we can use the `get` command to install all bricks defined in the nearest parent `mason.yaml`.

 ```bash
 mason get